riccardosven/ifac2020-workshop/README.md

 ```

 We can draw some realizations from these kernels (effectively: the priors) to
-see the possible functions they represent
+see the possible functions they represent (note that the `fit` method expects
+the input locations by columns)
 ```
 for i, ker in enumerate([K_linear, K_quadratic, K_gauss, K_laplace]):
 	ax = plt.subplot("22"+str(i+1))